subbareddy248/subbareddy248.github.io/publications.md

 title: Publications
 ---

-You can also browse my <a href="https://scholar.google.co.in/citations?user=Z-7pPYEAAAAJ&hl=en" target="_blank">Google Scholar profile</a>.
+You can also browse my <a href="https://scholar.google.com/citations?user=4Uz0LngAAAAJ&hl=en" target="_blank">Google Scholar profile</a>.
 <br />

 **2020**

-- **The JHU multi-microphone multi-speaker ASR system for the CHiME-6 challenge**
+- **Wound and episode level readmission risk or weeks to readmit: Why do patients get readmitted?
+How long does it take for a patient to get readmitted?**
 	Ashish Arora\*, **Desh Raj**\*, Aswin Shanmugam Subramanian\*, Ke Li\*, Bar Benyair, Matthew Maciejewski, Piotr Zelasko, Paola Garcia, Shinji Watanabe, Sanjeev Khudanpur.
 	*The 6th CHiME Workshop (at ICASSP 2020)*.
 	[PDF](https://arxiv.org/abs/2006.07898){: .btn}